by Paul Edlund, Former Mayor

 The most unusual thing about Garrett Park are the houses.
 Unlike the architectural monotony that blights so many suburbs, in Garrett Park virtually every house is different.
 There are sprawling, brightly colored Victorians with turrets and spires reaching towards the sky, and beautiful wraparound porches.
 At the other end of the spectrum are the tiny Chevy Houses, built in the 1920s and so-named because they were originally sold with a brand new Chevrolet in the driveway (good examples can be found at 10926 Clermont Avenue and 4517 Clermont Place).
 Pick an architectural style and it is here -- colonial, ranch, bungalow, Swiss chalet, stone cottage, Cape Cod, Sear's Catalogue Farm House, and those that defy categorization.

 Do not restrict your tour of town to the Penn-Place side of Strathmore avenue.
 Go to the other side for some more beautiful houses, trees and gardens.
 There you will also find Town Hall, just off Strathmore on Kenilworth Avenue.
-Originally built in 1897 as a chapel, the hall is a beautiful building that is available to anyone for civic and social functions (for information on renting, call the Keeper of the Keys, Dolores Harris, at 301-933-7275).
+Originally built in 1897 as a chapel, the hall is a beautiful building that is available to anyone for civic and social functions. (information on renting Town Hall)

 Because of the 100th anniversary of the town's incorporation, now is a great time to visit Garrett Park.
 Along Strathmore, signs placed in honor of the anniversary proudly proclaim interesting facts about the town's history.
 Here you will learn that Garrett Park became a Nuclear Free Zone in 1982 and an arboretum in 1977.
 If you time your visit right, you can participate in some of the Town's festivities, [including the Attic in the Street Sale, a Tree Walk, and Tours of Houses 100 years or older, all of them on different dates in October.]